-HSA3300 Health Services Organization Management and Marketing Lecture/Lab 4.5 Ouarter Credits
+HSA3300 Health Services Organization Management and Marketing Lecture/Lab 4.5 Quarter Credits

 In this course, the students will analyze foundational aspects of health care organizations.
 They will examine specific areas, including the development and evolution of the industry, operational procedures, and administrative oversight.
-Thev will also evaluate performance of health care professionals, teamwork motivation, communication and conflict management, and the development and implementation of strategy.
+They will also evaluate the performance of health care professionals, teamwork motivation, communication and conflict management, and the development and implementation of strategy.

-HSA3315 Health Information Systems Lecture/Lab 4.5 Ouarter Credits
+HSA3315 Health Information Systems Lecture/Lab 4.5 Quarter Credits